S4iz4r/sqlilabs_edited/README.md

 > use mysql;

-> CREATE USER test IDENTIFIED BY 'test123'; or create the user you want, but remenber to modify the data in /sql-connections/db-creds.php
+> CREATE USER 'test'@'localhost' IDENTIFIED BY 'test123'; or create the user you want, but remenber to modify the data in /sql-connections/db-creds.php

-> GRANT ALL PRIVILEGES ON \*.\* TO 'test'@'localhost' IDENTIFIED BY 'test123';
+> GRANT ALL PRIVILEGES ON \*.\* TO 'test'@'localhost';

 > exit;